corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/tools-config-obfuscator.md

 ## Deobfuscate an obfuscated configuration file

-You deobfuscate an obfuscated configuration file by starting the respective node, Firewall component, or service (for example, a [Corda Enterprise Network Manager service]({{< relref "../../1.6/cenm/_index.md" >}})).
+You deobfuscate an obfuscated configuration file by starting the respective node, Firewall component, or service (for example, a {{< cenmlatestrelref "cenm/_index.md" "CENM" >}}  service).

-When you need your node, Firewall component, or service, to deobfuscate an obfuscated configuration file, you must pass them the same seed and passhprase used when that configuration file was deobfuscated.
+When you need your node, Firewall component, or service, to deobfuscate an obfuscated configuration file, you must pass them the same seed and passphrase used when that configuration file was deobfuscated.
 There are two ways you can do that, as described below.

 ### How to pass the seed and passphrase to a node, Firewall component, or service, using the command-line tool options